Making Tax Digital (MTD)

 Timetable for MTD for Income Tax Self-Assessment

-On 19 December 2022, it was confirmed that mandation of MTD for ITSA will be phased, with the exact date dependent on the taxpayer's income:
+The mandation of MTD will be phased, with the exact date dependent on the taxpayer's income:

-• From April 2026, self-employed individuals and landlords with an income of more than £50,000 will be mandated into MTD for ITSA.
+• From April 2026, self-employed individuals and landlords with incomes from those sources of more than £50,000 will be mandated into MTD.

 Exemptions from MTD for Income Tax Self-Assessment